Health

 If used with rock and pipe, the lateral piping must have at least 6" of gravel placed beneath the pipe and 2" abovepicture of a pipe going thru the middle of a chamber the pipe.

-Cleanouts are required at the end of each line on a system using pressure distribution.
-Valves like the one pictured below, or threaded caps may be used.
+Cleanouts are required at the end of each line in a system that uses pressure distribution.
+You can use valves, like the one shown below, or threaded caps for this purpose.

 picture of the inside of pressure distribution systemSystems utilizing a pump to lift wastewater to a soil treatment area at a higher elevation or to provide pressure distribution must meet Section 43.9.I of the Larimer County On-Site Wastewater Treatment System Regulations.
 The following is a summary of the requirements:

-1. High level alarm and pump control floats must be mounted to a separate stem from the pump outlet piping.
-This allows the pump to be removed and serviced without altering the float settings.
+1. The high-level alarm and pump control floats should be attached to a separate stem from the pump outlet piping.
+This way, the pump can be removed and serviced without changing the float settings.

-2. The discharge line must be protected from freezing through a weep hole placed on the outlet piping, directed down into the tank or drain back through the bottom of the pump.
-The piping must be sloped back to the tank or to the soil treatment area for drainage.
+2. The discharge line must be protected from freezing by adding a weep hole in the outlet piping, which directs water into the tank or back through the pump.
+The piping should slope back toward the tank or soil treatment area to allow drainage.

-3. A quick disconnect or union must be installed on the pump discharge line and be within 18” of the access lid of the tank.
-This allows the pump to be removed without cutting the outlet line or hanging down inside the tank to make repairs.
+3. A quick disconnect or union must be installed on the pump discharge line within 18 inches of the tank's access lid.
+This lets you remove the pump without cutting the outlet line or reaching inside the tank to make repairs.

-4. All electrical connections must be made outside of the tank and riser.
-Run electrical connections for the pump and floats outside the riser to prevent corrosion.
-Leave enough extra wire to allow for removal of components.
+4. All electrical connections should be made outside of the tank and riser.
+Run the electrical connections for the pump and floats outside the riser to prevent corrosion, and leave extra wire so components can be removed easily.

 Additionally,picture of a control panel

-• Control panels must be UL listed, and have the pump and high water alarm connected to separate control breakers.
+• Control panels must be UL listed and have separate breakers for the pump and high water alarm.

-• The pump must be located in a screened vault, or an effluent screen provided in the chamber prior to the pump.
+• The pump must be placed in a screened vault, or an effluent screen must be installed in the chamber before the pump.

-As of June 4, 2018 all applications for a new on-site wastewater treatment system must include an inspection of two test pits as part of the site and soil evaluation.
-All site and soil evaluations must be made by or under the supervision of a professional engineer.
+Starting June 4, 2018, all applications for a new on-site wastewater treatment system must include an inspection of two test pits as part of the site and soil evaluation.
+These evaluations must be done by a professional engineer or under their supervision.

 Soil test pits must be constructed per the following guidelines;